 ARTICLE 22. - OVERTIME

-22.1 Employees shall be notified as soon as practicable after the District decides upon the need for overtime or additional work.
-The District may require the performance of overtime.
-In the event no qualified employee wishes to work overtime, District’s management may select employees with the ability to perform the work by inverse seniority.
-District managers shall attempt to evenly distribute overtime among employees based upon an employee's ability to perform the overtime work.
+22.1 Employees shall be notified as soon as practicable after OC San decides upon the need for overtime or additional work.
+OC San may require the performance of overtime.
+In the event no qualified employee wishes to work overtime, OC San’s management may select employees with the ability to perform the work by inverse seniority.
+OC San managers shall attempt to evenly distribute overtime among employees based upon an employee's ability to perform the overtime work.

 22.2 For the purposes of overtime calculation, all time charged to unscheduled sick leave shall not be counted as time worked.
 Pay for overtime time shall not occur until after actual work time of forty (40) hours in a seven (7) day workweek is reached.